 The lawsuit between a former Marc Jacobs executive and the company has been settled out of court, papers filed in New York in late December show.
 The lawsuit was "resolved to the satisfaction of both parties," an LVMH spokesperson told the Huffington Post.
-Patrice Lataillade, who was Marc Jacobs International's chief financial officer, claimed he was fired for complaining about company president Robert Duffy's behaviour in the workplace.
+Patrice Lataillade, who was Marc Jacobs International's chief financial officer, claimed he was fired for complaining about company president Robert Duffy's (above, right) behaviour in the workplace.
 The company countered that Lataillade was dismissed over "serious financial misconduct" unrelated to his allegations, which Lataillade denied.

 Updated Tuesday June 21: LVMH has further outlined the reasons as to why former Marc Jacons executive Patrice Lataillade was fired.
 Lataillade is currently suing the brand, claiming he was dismissed after objecting to a sexually discriminative environment - apparently imposed by Robert Duffy.
 "The filing focuses on a purely technical matter and is simply an attempt to deflect attention from the facts concerning the serious financial manipulations of Patrice Lataillade, which were the sole reason he was terminated by Marc Jacobs," a spokesperson for LVMH said.

 According to WWD, the company's counterclaim read that Lataillade was sacked after he "overstated by several million dollars to give the appearance that budget and bonus targets had been met".
 On Friday Lataillade demanded that Robert Duffy himself should personally respond to the claim.